Tajman90/Covid_19_Analysis/README.md

 The main goal is to clean, process and visualize, the datasets for further use in analytics and research.

 ## **Objective**
 The purpose of this Python project is to analyse and visualize COVID-19 statistics across different states/territories in India.
-The project aims to provide clear, data-driven insights into the pandemic’s impact by focusing on:
+The project aims to provide clear data-driven insights into the pandemic’s impact by focusing on:
 - Identified states most affected by COVID-19 in terms of confirmed cases.
 - Highlighted states with the lowest vaccination coverage.
 - Compared vaccination rates between male and female populations.